kajitetsuya/kajitetsuya.github.io/index.md

 ### BUSN 41901 Probability and Statistics

-> This is a PhD course that introduces fundamental statistical concepts for academic research in business and economics.
-It covers basic topics in probability and statistics, including limit theorems, principles of estimation and inference, linear and logistic regression, and causal inference.
-Much emphasis is put on large-sample (asymptotic) theory. [[Lecture Notes]](https://kajitetsuya.github.io/41901notes.pdf)
+> This is a PhD course that introduces fundamental statistical concepts for academic research in business and economics. [[Lecture Notes]](https://kajitetsuya.github.io/41901notes.pdf)

 ## Working Papers